History

 Ashley Horne and Kim Woods represent MWC as VRU All-Stars

-MWC wins the Mid-Atlantic championship, advancing to the Women's Collegiate Division II National Rugby Championships in Bowling Green, Ohio.
+MWC wins the Mid-Atlantic championship, advancing for the 2nd time to the Women's Collegiate Division II National Rugby Championships in Bowling Green, Ohio.

 MWC wins Women's Collegiate Division II National Rugby Quarterfinals, but loses in the semifinals.